Boyyey/GaiaMind/README.md

 - Publish as research: "Agent-Based AI Simulation for Global Sustainability".

 📄 **License**
-MIT License – Copyright (c) 2023 AmirHosseinRasti.
+MIT License – Copyright (c) 2025 AmirHosseinRasti.
 See LICENSE for details.

-This is your 120th project – let's make it legendary! 🚀